KILowrey/CISC191-DnD5eSpellTracker/README.md

 ### Timeline
 __Everyweek__
- - Updtae project page with the progress details.
+ - Update project page with the progress details.
  - Submit code written so far.

 __Week 1__